DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Experiment Results

 \subsubsection{Implementation Details}

 Prior to training, standard data augmentation techniques were applied, including inversion, random flipping, and rotation.
 The initial learning rate was set to $1.25\times10^{-4}$ and decayed using a cosine annealing schedule.
-The model was trained for 150 epochs with a batch size of 4.
-The loss weghting parameters $\alpha$ and $\beta$ were set to 0.2 and 0.3, respectively.
-The input frame number $k$ was set to 5.
+The model was trained for 150 epochs with a batch size of 3.
+The loss weighting parameters $\alpha$ and $\beta$ were set to 0.2 and 0.3, respectively.
+The number of input frames $k$ was set to 5.
 All experiments were conducted on a single NVIDIA A100 Tensor Core GPU.